Beto O’Rourke Compares Trump Administration To Nazi Germany

 — New York Post (@nypost) April 5, 2019

-O’Rourke is not the first person to point out supposed similarities between Trump, and his administration, and Nazi Germany.
+O’Rourke is not the first person to point out the supposed similarities between Trump, his administration, and Nazi Germany.
 As The Conversation reports, it’s a claim that’s been made by politicians, pundits, professors, historians, and others.

 Supposed similarities include demonizing minority groups (the Nazis were known to describe Jews and other “undesirables” as “vermin,” a word choice echoed in calling immigrants an “infestation”); portraying the free press as the enemy (the Nazis used the word Lügenpresse, or “lying press,” whereas Trump is fond of the term “fake news”); and threats to retaliate against or imprison political adversaries.